josuerangel/BrowseDrop/README.md

       name: "text.txt",

       // need specific type
-      // if null or undefined react-browsedrop take it like a file
+      // if null or undefined BrowseDrop take it like a file
       type: "file",

       // url for download or open file